Shawn-Ricardo/Autonomous-Flight/Control/readme.md

 <p align="center"> <img src="images/closed_loop_control.PNG" width="640" ></p>

 The above diagram is a general representation of a closed loop controller.
 For simplicity, suppose the quadcopter only moves in the z-direction; that is, vertically up or down.
-With respect to the above diagram, *reference* is the target z position, *controller* is a code block that determines the required thrust to arrive at the target position, *input* is this commanded thrust value, *output* is the true height of the quadcopter, *sensor* is assumed to be a perfect sensor capable of reading the quadcopter's altitude, and *measured output* is the measured value from the sensor.
+With respect to the above diagram, *reference* is the target z position, *controller* is a code block that determines the required thrust to arrive at the target position, *input* is this commanded thrust value, *output* is the true height of the quadcopter, *sensor* is assumed to be a perfect sensor capable of reading the quadcopter's altitude, *measured output* is the measured value from the sensor, and *measured error* is the difference between the target and actual altitude.